joeamroo/EPAM-Showcase/README.md

 ## EssentiaConnect CTRM Demo

 EssentiaConnect is a showcase application that demonstrates how Essentia/EPAM can blend AI-assisted parsing with CTRM workflows.
-The goal is to give interviewers a tangible artifact that mirrors the day-to-day consulting work: connecting unstructured deal chatter to Allegro/Endur-style systems, validating compliance, and surfacing executive dashboards.
+The goal is to showcase a tangible artifact that mirrors the day-to-day consulting work: connecting unstructured deal chatter to Allegro/Endur-style systems, validating compliance, and surfacing executive dashboards.

 ### Why it stands out
 - **Realistic workflow** – captures the analyst journey from email text to Allegro payload, exception review, and trade blotter updates.